zeinabyoussef/Be-Lady-/README.md

 ## Project Background
 The global e-commerce landscape has witnessed significant growth, yet there exists a notable gap in platforms dedicated to women's fashion and lifestyle.
 Recognizing this opportunity, our project aims to fill this void by launching an innovative e-commerce website.
 The rising trend of online shopping, coupled with the unique needs of the female, positions this project strategically in the market.
 ## Proposed Solution
-"Be lady" will be a user-centric, visually appealing, and technologically advanced e-commerce platform.
+"**_Be lady_**" will be a user-centric, visually appealing, and technologically advanced e-commerce platform.
 It will feature a curated selection of women's fashion, accessories, and lifestyle products, ensuring that every visitor finds products tailored to their preferences.
 ## Project Deliverables and Goals
 ### **Website Development**